jmooring/hugo-module-feature-test/README.md

 When you add this module to a project, the build will perform the following tasks.
 Some require manual inspection of the output to fully verify.

 - Import components from a Hugo module.
+- Import a theme as a Git submodule and render a shortcode from it.
 - Import a content file named `hugö.md` to verify that the Git `core.quotepath` setting is `false`.[^1]
 - Extract the Git author date from the imported content.
 - Verify that the embedded link and image render hooks are enabled and functioning properly.